rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

     services), and who could therefore benefit from continued full-time attendance, this might include:
-    -   children and young people on the edge of receiving support from children’s social care services
+    -   children and young people on the edge of receiving support from children’s social care services or in the process of being referred to children’s services
+    -   adopted children or children on a special guardianship order
-    -   adopted children, those at risk of becoming NEET (‘not in employment, education or training’)
+    -   those at risk of becoming NEET (‘not in employment, education or training’)
-    -   those living in temporary accommodation, those who are young carers
+    -   those living in temporary accommodation
+    -   those who are young carers
     -   those who may have difficulty engaging with remote education at home (for example due to a lack of devices or quiet space to study)
+    -   care leavers
-    -   others at the provider and local authority’s discretion
+    -   others at the provider and local authority’s discretion including pupils and students who need to attend to receive support or manage risks to their mental health

 Critical workers
 ----------------

-Parents whose work is critical to the coronavirus (COVID-19) response include those who work in health and social care and in other key sectors outlined in the following sections.
+Parents whose work is critical to the coronavirus (COVID-19) and EU transition response include those who work in health and social care and in other key sectors outlined in the following sections.
+Children with at least one parent or carer who is a critical worker can go to school or college if required.

 ### Health and social care